suwannachatkul/Image-Backend-API/README.md

 # Image Management API

 Image Backend is a project developed based on Django Rest Framework and provides API endpoints for managing and serving images.
-Also included server-side cookies-based authentication using JWT tokens.
+Also included cookies-based authentication using JWT tokens.

 ## Getting Started